SunnyOhK/QuiZify/README.md

 <br>

 ## Description
-This application demonstrates a user friendly platform to engage in a music based quiz game that involves the user listening to a short clip of a song and having to correctlty match the song with the corresponding artist.
-Whenever the user is finished with the quiz, it will display the correct answer allowing the user to view it and also play the same clip again.
+This application turns finding your new favorite song into an exciting and engaging game.
+Simply listen to a brief song clip and try to match it with the correct artist!
+At the end of the game, you can save your favorite tracks to a song queue in your user profile.

 ## Table of Contents